NaveenDatti23/LogInterceptor/README.md

                   - build the application
                   - run the application

- Test the application - shared some sample curls below. can be run from terminal or importing in postman.
+ Test the application - shared some sample curls below.please retrieve the curls from editor mode as preview mode adds tab spaces in curls. can be run from terminal or importing in postman.

 ///////////////////////////////////////////////////////////////////////////////////////////////////// \
 curl 1 - post - request from internal service \